PejmanNik/paprize/packages/website/docs/02-React/03-layout-components.md

 ## Layout

-The Layout component allows you to customize the layout engine’s behavior for its children.
+The Layout component allows you to customize the pagination engine’s behavior for its children.
 All props are optional and follow this order of precedence:

 1. Props defined on this `Layout` component (highest priority)